cdubs708/cdubs708.GitHub.io/sample_project.md

 **Project description:** In this project, I pretended I was hired by the World Bank as a Data Analyst.
 I was tasked with using PostgreSQL to filter through the International Development Association's (IDA) historical data - their statement of grants and credits.

-Be sure to connect with me on LinkedIn or check out my other projects using the two links at the bottom left.

 The data used for this analysis can be found **[here](https://finances.worldbank.org/Loans-and-Credits/IDA-Statement-Of-Credits-and-Grants-Historical-Dat/tdwh-3krx)**!
 For this project, the data was last updated February 14, 2023 and was created April 20, 2011.
 The data is United States Dollars.